CaraJDonnelly/CaraJDonnelly.github.io/_posts/2017-02-05-deleting-facebook.markdown

 **More Privacy**

 All of any security effort is a tradeoff.
 The things I do above are easy.
 Quitting Facebook will be hard.
 The Electronic Frontier Foundation gives advice on how to stay safe online.
 I'm going to have a think about how best to ask people to contact me.
 My email addresses will stay current.

+**Update 2017-02-06**

+Joe Wass has written something similar [over on his blog][8], and in it he links to [Vicki Boykis' analysis][9].
+I should also mention that deleting my Facebook account means deleting my WhatsApp account.

 [1]: https://motherboard.vice.com/en_us/article/how-our-likes-helped-trump-win
 [2]: https://www.facebook.com/help/152637448140583?helpref=uf_permalink